gohugoio/hugo/docs/content/en/templates/base.md

 This replaces the contents of our (basically empty) "main" block with something useful for the list template.
 In this case, we didn't define a `"title"` block, so the contents from our base template remain unchanged in lists.

+{{% note %}}
+Block definitions inside of partials are not currently supported.
+You must place block definitions and their overrides outside of any partials.
+{{% /note %}}

 {{% warning %}}
 Code that you put outside the block definitions *can* break your layout.
 This even includes HTML comments.
 For example: